We asked one of our members to share her journey, wisdom, and inspiration as a music educator.Â

-Read his insights below and join us in celebrating the heart of music education!Â
+Read her insights below and join us in celebrating the heart of music education!Â

 Can you tell us about a moment with your students that reminded you why you love teaching band?Â